 All the greatest innovations, companies, and nonprofits in the world started with an idea, a conversation between tinkerers and idealists, or even a "what if..." to solve real-world problems.
 At WPI, those conversations happen every day during hands-on projects in class, over late-night texts, and while at weekend social events.
 Get in touch with I&E to let us know how we can assist.
 If you're a faculty member and need assistance promoting an event or using the right channels, let us know and we can help.

-Stay up-to-date on the latest I&E news and happenings at WPI.
-Subscribe below to our newsletter so you don’t miss anything.
+Stay up-to-date on the latest I&E news, events and happenings at WPI.
+Subscribe to our newsletter below.

 WPI Tinkerbox provides seed funding for WPI student-initiated innovation and entrepreneurship ideas (MQPs, graduate research and similar projects may also qualify).
 Grant recipients will have access to mentors, workshops that will provide customized “just-in-time” skills and events.